 When does Ain Dubai open?

-The attraction has recently announced that it is ready to welcome the public on Thursday, October 21, with tickets currently on sale.
+The attraction has recently announced that it is ready to welcome the public on Thursday, October 21, with tickets currently on sale, and the first ride taking place at 2pm.

 How much are Ain Dubai tickets?